-Note: As of catalog publication in April, the program described below has been approved by the Board of Visitors and sent to the State Council of Higher Education in Virginia for consideration as a new degree program.
+Note: As of catalog publication in April, this program has been approved by the Board of Visitors and sent to the State Council of Higher Education in Virginia for consideration as a new degree program.
 The university cannot accept applications or enroll students in this program until SCHEV approval has been granted.
-Check the college/school website for current program status.

-The Higher Education Program at George Mason University focuses on leadership, the scholarship of teaching and learning, administration, and assessment.
+The PhD focuses on leadership, the scholarship of teaching and learning, administration, and assessment.
 This interdisciplinary, graduate-level curriculum prepares individuals for positions of leadership in teaching, research, and administration at community colleges, four-year colleges, and universities around the globe.
-The program also prepares students for positions in associations, government agencies, and industries whose activities related to or impact higer education.
+The program also prepares students for positions in associations, government agencies, and industries whose activities relate to or impact higher education.
 Students may concentrate in administration, the scholarship of teaching and learning, or individualized studies (one they create in consultation with an advisor).

 The University Catalog is the authoritative source for information on program requirements and courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.
 Requirements may be different for earlier catalog years.
 See the University Catalog archives.